pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ::: tip
 💡 Note that Neon can sit differently on each wearer’s face, such that the headset is not necessarily in line with a given plane.
-For example, if the wearer is facing magnetic North, the IMU might still report some deviation from neural orientation.
+For example, if the wearer is facing magnetic North, the IMU might still report some deviation from a neutral orientation.
 :::

 The gyroscope values give the rotational velocity of roll, yaw, and pitch in degrees/s (i.e., they provide the change